43 Geography Trivia Questions [With Answers]

 Answer: Italy, with 61 sites as of 2025.

-Why it stumps people: China is right behind at 60 sites, and many assume it has already overtaken Italy.
-France and Spain also feel like strong guesses.
-The race between Italy and China has been decided by a single site for several years running.
+Why it trips people: China sits right behind at 60 sites, and plenty of players assume it already passed Italy.
+France and Spain feel like contenders too.
+For several years running, the Italy-China race has come down to a single site.

 10. Which country’s flag is not rectangular?
 (Hard)